 The components of BRIDGES include:

-- Various clubs composed of members holding unique categories
+• Various Groups composed of members holding unique categories

-- Elected officers within each club – President, Membership Chairperson and Board Representative – who act on behalf of the membership at Governing Board Meetings
+• Elected officers within each Group – President, Membership Chairperson and Board Representative – who act on behalf of the membership at Governing Board Meetings

-- A Governing Board, composed of elected officers from each club
+• A Governing Board, composed of elected officers from each Group

-- Committee members within each club, including membership committee members, website manager, and any other specially designated duty appropriate for the club.
+• Committee members within each Group, including Board members, website manager, and any other specially designated duty appropriate for the Group.

 ARTICLE II – STRUCTURE

 A) Definition: Regional collection of business persons who will have exclusivity in their business classification.
-Clubs consist of a minimum membership of eight business professionals.
+Groups consist of a minimum membership of eight business professionals.

-B) Locations: Geographic establishment for individual clubs shall be approved by the Board of Directors.
+B) Locations: Geographic establishment for individual groups shall be approved by the Board of Directors.
+Any changes of venue must also be approved by the Board.

 Section 2 – MEMBERSHIP

-Membership shall consist of business persons in and around the community served by any existing local club for the mutual benefit of the member and the club.
+Membership shall consist of business persons in and around the community.

-1) Membership shall belong to actual persons and not business entities.
+1) Membership shall belong to persons or business entities that pay the membership fees and yearly dues.

 2) Members shall be principally involved in the promotion of their represented business.
 While it is not necessary to be engaged “full-time” it is expected that the represented business will be the member’s primary classification.

-4) Membership shall be at the approval of the individual club membership committee.
-Membership shall be determined on the basis of how each new member will contribute to the overall benefit of the club as a whole, and to the furtherance of the BRIDGES purpose statement.
+3) Membership shall be at the approval of the individual Group Board.
+Membership shall be determined on the basis of how each new member will contribute to the overall benefit of the Group as a whole, and to the furtherance of the BRIDGES purpose statement.

 1) It is the responsibility of each member to attend at least 75% of the meetings per quarter, generally accepted as 3 out of 4 meetings per month to remain ACTIVE.
 It is encouraged for members to prioritize attendance on a regular basis and schedule BRIDGES networking into the calendar as a part of doing business.

-2) It is the responsibility for each member to inform their club of absence using the absence form on the website.
+2) It is the responsibility for each member to inform their Group of absence preferably by text or phone call to the Group President or Secretary.

-3) It is the responsibility of each member to participate with respect and support for other club members.
+3) It is the responsibility of each member to participate with respect and support for other Group members.

-5) It is the responsibility of each member to actively promote BRIDGES outside of meetings toward the expansion of BRIDGES by extending invitations to prospective, compatible individuals who may become members.
+5) It is the responsibility of each member to promote BRIDGES as they see fit, toward the expansion of BRIDGES by extending invitations to prospective, positive, compatible individuals who may become members.

-6) It is the responsibility for each member to represent only their unique category in their club, respecting any potential conflicts with other members who represent their own unique categories.
+6) It is the responsibility for each member to represent only their unique category in their Group, respecting any potential conflicts with other members who represent their own unique categories.

-7) It is the responsibility of each member to meet with members of the membership committee to apply for and claim their unique category and be admitted as a member for a particular club.
-If a member chooses to change the category he/she represents, then it is the responsibility for that member to get approval once again from the membership committee.
+7) It is the responsibility of each member to meet with 2 members of the membership committee to apply for and claim their unique category and be admitted as a member for a particular Group.
+If a member chooses to change the category he/she represents, then it is the responsibility for that member to get approval once again from the Board.

-8) It is the responsibility of each member who intends to suspend membership or take a leave of absence to inform the membership chairperson in writing.
+8) It is the responsibility of each member who intends to suspend membership or take a leave of absence to inform a member of the Board in writing.
+For up to 6 weeks only.
+After 6 weeks it is the responsibility of the member to return to the meetings or resign from BRIDGES

-9) To remain an active member, it is the responsibility of each member to pay their annual club membership dues of $48 no later than January 31st of the calendar year.
+9) To remain an active member, it is the responsibility of each member to pay their annual Group membership dues of $48 no later than January 31st of the calendar year.
+All dues must be paid through the website portal

 D) Activation/Application process